dominic-ks/bdvs-password-reset/README.md

 ## Endpoints

-The plugin adds two new endpoints to the REST API:
+The plugin adds three new endpoints to the REST API:
-Also, two new endpoints are added to this namespace.

 | Endpoint                              | HTTP Verb | Parameters (**all required**)      |
 | ------------------------------------- | --------- | ---------------------------------- |